 Build an Effective Microsoft Teams Customer Support Workflow With ClearFeed

 Once you start helping customers on Microsoft Teams, a new question appears: how do you keep your internal team working efficiently in Slack while still responding quickly in Teams?
 This is the exact problem ClearFeed solves.
-It connects your Microsoft Teams support channels to your team’s existing Slack channels - with full bi-directional synchronization of messages.
-This means your support agents can stay in Slack, where they work best, while still answering customers quickly on Teams.
+It brings every message from your Microsoft Teams support channels into a Slack Triage Channel, with real-time bi-directional sync of messages, threaded replies, and file attachments.
+Support agents can stay in Slack, where they work best, while customers keep chatting in Teams.

 It doesn’t feel like you’re managing two different apps.
 Instead, it feels like you’ve stretched your own Slack workspace to wherever your customers are.